-• The Second-Level Grievance Review Committee issues a decision to the member within five business days of the hearing, specifying the reasons for its decision.
-The member has four months to file an external appeal, if applicable for the member's benefit plan.
+The Second-Level Grievance Review Committee notifies the Member and/or an authorized representative, if any, of the decision within five business days of the committee's decision or within 20 calendar days of the request for a second level appeal, whichever comes first.
+The notice will specify the reasons for its decision.
+The Member has four months to file an external appeal, if applicable for the Member's benefit plan.
 The decision letter will include all necessary information about filing an external appeal.